This function can suggest an appropriate submodel size based on a decision

 \texttt{nterms\_max}\}\) for which either the

-lower or upper bound (depending on argument type
+lower or upper bound (depending on argument type) of the uncertainty

-) confidence interval (with nominal coverage 1 - alpha
+interval (with nominal coverage 1 - alpha; see argument alpha of

 falls above (or is equal to) $$\texttt{pct} \cdot (u_0 -